danraskin/citizenkanineapp-demo/README.md

 [Citizen Kanine](https://thecitizenkanine.com/) is a dog-walking business based in Minneapolis.
 Each morning, 'Pack Leaders' pick up clients' dogs in along designated routes vans.
 On a typical day, the business walks 36+ dogs in small groups around Lake Harriet.

-This custom React web-application integrates the company's scheduling, invoicing, record-keeping, and communications functions.
+This custom React web-application is a production business tool that integrates the company's scheduling, invoicing, record-keeping, and communications functions.
 The app contains two separate workflows: an admin dashboard and a mobile view for employees.
-The admin portal provides a centralized location for our client to manage employee schedules, client information and scheduling and invoicing.
+The admin portal provides a centralized location for the company to manage employee schedules, client information and scheduling and invoicing.
 The mobile view allows employees to manage the distribution of dogs along pick-up routes on a daily basis, as well efficiently checking in which dogs were walked each day.

 Key Features: